Egg decorating in Slavic culture: Nakleianky

 A variation of this technique involves applying cut, flattened, and often dyed pieces of straw to create patterns.
 Kulzhynskyi, in his 1899 catalog, gives an example from the Ukrainian town of Orzhytsia in Poltava gubernia; this type of egg is called a solomianka.
 This form of egg decoration is popular in the Czech Republic as well.

-Another type of Ukrainian nakleyanka utilizes grain, ground up into fine particles.
+Another type of Ukrainian nakleianka utilizes grain, ground up into fine particles.
 It is glued to either a white or colored egg, and can be natural or dyed.
 In the modern era sequins, rickrack, small icons and colored string are also used.

 Oklejanki

 In Poland, oklejanki or wyklejanki are eggs decorated with bulrush pith and colored yarn.
 Bulrushes are gathered in early spring, slit lengthwise, and the pith is removed and dried.
 The pith strips are then glued in various patterns to emptied eggs.
 Yarn is often incorporated into the design for color.
 This type of egg decoration is common in the Podlaskie region of Poland.